valmadera/SQL_project_data_job_analysis/README.md

 Here is the breakdown of the top 5 skills for remote jobs in 2023:

 - **Python and SQL:** These skills were the most requested with around 2,180 requests, showing their importance.
-- **Programming tools:** When your niche is this, better learn Python and then R since Python has three times more requests.
+- **Programming Tools:** When your niche is this, better learn Python and then R since Python has three times more requests.
-- **Cloud computing:** The third most in-demand and best-paid skill is AWS, a cloud computing service, which states the increasing use of cloud services and the opportunity behind it.
+- **Cloud Computing:** The third most in-demand and best-paid skill is AWS, a cloud computing service, which states the increasing use of cloud services and the opportunity behind it.
-- **Visualization tools:** If you have to choose the most sought tool for this purpose, Tableau is probably the best option to start with.
+- **Visualization Tools:** If you have to choose the most sought tool for this purpose, Tableau is probably the best option to start with.

 ![Top Skills For Remote Jobs in Data Analysis](graphs/query_2.jpg) *Graph built on Excel by Valeria Madera*

 ### 3. In which countries are the top-paying opportunities for any remote job in data analysis?
 What are their demand?
-To identify the top-paying countries for remote jobs in the field I joined the job posting table with the company table, so I could relate the companies' location, then filtered by location, job posting country, and number of offers, **regardless of job position**.
+To identify the top-paying countries for remote jobs in the field I joined the job posting table with the companies table, so I could relate the companies' location, then filtered by location, job posting country, and number of offers, **regardless of job position**.

 This query highlights the highest-paying countries, the number of offers they have, and their average year salary.